 The student’s primary experience will be gained through plant recording and the thesis project.
 The student will be trained using BG-Base and BG-Map with GPS location.
-The student will work at the UDBG as plant curator and will also spend time at Chanticleer with the same systems to experience that institution’s curatorial practices.
-Working at this institution will provide hands-on experience as a plant recorder and provide practical experience in some of the issues faced by a curator/plant recorder.
-The thesis project will be a project of the student's choice focused on plants, curation, or taxonomy.
-Additionally, students will have the opportunity to experience the richness of public horticulture in the Delaware Valley, and participate in educational opportunities and travel to appropriate professional meetings.
-Potential classes the student could take include: plant science, GIS, musuem studies, curation and collections management, and taxonomy.
+The student will work at the UDBG as plant curator and will also spend time at other local institutions to experience that institution’s curatorial practices and philosophies and gain experience in some of the issues faced by a curator/plant recorder.
+The thesis project will be a projectagreed upon in consultaton with his/her advisor focused on plants, curation, or taxonomy.
+Additionally, students will have the opportunity to experience the richness of public horticulture in the Delaware Valley, and participate in educational opportunities and travel to appropriate professional meetings pending the director's approval.
+Potential classes the student could take include: plant science, GIS, museum studies, curation and collections management, and plant taxonomy.

 Applicants must have a strong knowledge of woody plants, as well as an undergraduate degree in botany, horticulture, plant science, or related field.
 Previous work experience in botanic gardens or arboreta is not required but is preferred, as is a desire to choose living collections management and curatorial practices as a career.
 The applicant should also have strong written and oral communication skills, the ability to work outdoors in all weather conditions, serve as a mentor to students and interns, and the ability to work both as part of a team and independently.
 Applicants should demonstrate a strong sense of career goals and time management, as he/she will need to balance teaching, research, work, and classroom responsibilities.